-Scott is a senior associate in our Insurance & Health team and is based in the Melbourne office.
+Scott is a Special Counsel in our Insurance & Health team and is based in the Melbourne office.

 ‘As a firm, BN appealed to me due to its client centred approach to the law and willingness to innovate to improve services to clients.’